Factorial experiment: History

-Nature, he suggests, will best respond to "a logical and carefully thought out questionnaire".
 A factorial design allows the effect of several factors and even interactions between them to be determined with the same number of trials as are necessary to determine any one of the effects by itself with the same degree of accuracy.

 Frank Yates made significant contributions, particularly in the analysis of designs, by the Yates analysis.

 The term "factorial" may not have been used in print before 1935, when Fisher used it in his book The Design of Experiments.